B3N14M1N/DroneFleet/README.md

 2. The UI receives user input (via `InputHelpers.cs`) and delegates creation requests to a factory service.
 3. `DroneFactory` consults the `DroneCreationRegistry` (mapping of types to creators) to select an appropriate `IDroneCreator` and create a concrete `Drone` instance using `DroneCreationOptions` from `Contracts`.
 4. Created drone instances implement specific capability interfaces and are managed by `DroneManager`, which performs higher-level operations (registering, listing, invoking behaviors).
-5. UI handlers (`MenuHandlers.cs`, `CapabilityHandlers.cs`) interact only with service interfaces or domain interfaces, keeping presentation separate from business logic.
+5. UI handlers (`MenuHandlers.cs`) interact only with service interfaces and dispatch capability actions through the service-level registry, keeping presentation separate from business logic.

 ## OOP concepts used